abryant/GooglePlusPlus/readme.md

  - Add some actual styles
  - Options page so users can select which style they want
- - Folders for styles not shared between Google Products
+ - Folders for styles not shared between Google products